CaringCactus/turbo-mod/README.md

 First you would probably want to create a new Reddit account for your bot.

 - Go to [Reddit](https://www.reddit.com) and create an account.
-- Login and go to Preferences > Apps and click "create another app..."
+- Login and go to Preferences > Apps and click "create another app...".
 - Type a name for your app and choose "script".
 Add a description and provide the "about" and "redirect" URIs.

 Next, you will need to create a new heroku account if you don't have one already.